Pillars of the Forty Acres - Frequently Asked Questions

-A: The deadline to complete the Pillars of the Forty Acres program and submit all criteria is Sunday, February 28th at 11:59 PM CST.
+The deadline to complete the Pillars of the Forty Acres program and submit all criteria is 11:59 p.m.
+CST on Monday, February 28, 2022.
 Special criteria should be submitted as soon as possible as possible to ensure that there is time to provide feedback per the guidelines on this page.

-A: Yes, an organization may submit two special criteria per Core Value category to be considered for points.
+Yes, an organization may submit multiple special criteria per Core Value category to be considered.

 |Meets Criteria||Does Not Meet Criteria|